Last updated on March 10th, 2019

 The main portion of the snowman takes hikers around the hidden lake.
 While I wouldn’t describe it as a bog, it was a little marshy and wet in areas, with some tree cover.
 If we had any recent rain, I’m sure the bugs would have been killer, and we may have had some muddy feet.
 Unfortunately, there isn’t a way to avoid this section, unless you start backtracking.
 From an expedition standpoint, it was a lot of fun walking through the marsh with the cattails and other grasses higher than your head.

 The two other sections of the “snowman” were deeper into the woods.
-So much so that we didn’t see a single person hiking.
+So much so that we didn’t see a single person on the Lake Carlos Hiking Club Trail.
 While the bottom of the snowman may have been flat, the middle section had plenty of hills.
 Nothing too crazy, but enough to make you work a little harder.
 We happened across an animal carcass right in the middle of the trail.
 That was a fun one to keep my boxer away from.
 Thankfully, our pug in the backpack wasn’t too much of a trouble with this obstacle.
 Though he was having just as much fun sniffing around on his adventure.

 Into the Forest